 Source: Base map from Google Earth.

 The Port Elizabeth intermodal complex is part of the facilities of the Port Authority of New York and New Jersey.
 This is where in 1956, containerization began.
 The complex comprises two major terminals; Maher Terminal (acquired by the German financial firm RREEF in 2007 and sold to Macquarie Infrastructure in 2016) and APM Terminal (a branch of Maersk shipping company).
 Maher Terminal is the largest intermodal port terminal on the North American East Coast with an annual capacity of about 2.4 million TEU.
 From 1998, it went through a series of substantial renovations, including the combination of two terminals (Maher Fleet Street Terminal and Maher Tripoli Street Terminal) into one, a process that was completed in 2004.
 In 2008, gate renovations were completed, making it one of the most efficient in North America and handling 10,000 movements per day.
-Both terminals are adjacent to an on-dock rail facility expanded to 18 tracks in 2007 (serviced by CSX, NS, and CP).
-It is worth noting that the Maher gate complex takes about three times more space than the APM gate complex.
+Both terminals are adjacent to an on-dock rail facility that expanded to 18 tracks in 2007 (serviced by CSX, NS, and CP).
+In 2020, APMT opened a new reconfigured gate system, allowing it to handle 5,000 movements per day.

 |Maher Terminal||APM Terminal|